 The collection emphasizes Russian language works published in Russia.
 However, the importance of emigre literature necessitates substantial acquisitions from the United States and Europe.
 The collection also includes critical works, works on linguistics, and translations published in the United States or Europe.
 The major disruption of the book trade caused by the recent break-up of the Soviet Union has meant that exchange programs formerly maintained with the Lenin Library (now the Russian State Library) and with Akademiia Nauk (now split into separate academies in each constituent republic) have diminished markedly and have required reliance on vendors outside of Russia for acquisition of new titles.

-Print materials make up the bulk of the collection, although microform products are acquired as well.
+Print materials make up the bulk of the collection, although online products are acquired as well.
 Source material (documents, news services, etc.), including the Russian Archive, continues to become available online.
-The library owns a small number of Russian CD-ROM products, several VHS videotapes, and a growing number of Russian and East European films on DVD.
+The library owns a small number of Russian CD-ROM products, and a significant number of Russian and East European films on DVD.
 The library also subscribes to ABSEES Online (American Bibliography of Slavic and East European Studies).

 Interlibrary loan provides access to resources not in the collection.
-Dartmouth's Russian Department has a circulating videotape collection of feature films in Russian, consisting of around 300 titles.
+Dartmouth's Russian Department has a small departmental library.

 January 1989, (A. McHugo)